ibalram/oop4coders/README.md

 The different implementations of OOP concepts in most object-oriented programming languages.
 To this end, I will choose some programming languages, the free ones, to express that.

-Though, this book is intended for programmers to learn how to link the OOP concepts with their chosen language, it gives a solution for lazy ones.
-If you don't like programming so much, you can use Umbrello UML Modeller which can generate code for various languages.

 So, "**Less talking, more coding**"